izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 ## Document Image Dewarping  - algorithm (241 stars)
 > Last commit: 30 Sep 2019

-[Document-Image-Dewarping](https://github.com/xellows1305/Document-Image-Dewarping)- Document image dewarping is approached by using text-lines and line segments.
+[Document-Image-Dewarping](https://github.com/xellows1305/Document-Image-Dewarping)- Document image dewarping is approached by using text lines and line segments.

-In this repository there is **no public code** to use but just algorithm description and executable available for [download](http://ispl.synology.me:8480/sharing/uA2DTRA8U).
+In this repository, there is **no public code** to use but just algorithm description and executable available for [download](http://ispl.synology.me:8480/sharing/uA2DTRA8U).

 <a id="unproject-text-104-stars"></a>
 ## Unproject Text (104 stars)